-Mr. Manish Jain shall also be eligible to the following perquisites:
+Shri Narinder Kumar Jain shall also be eligible to the following perquisites:

-Part A : (Not to be included in ceiling on remuneration)
+Part A: (Not to be included in ceiling on remuneration):

 i.
-Contribution to Contribution to Provident Fund, Superannuation or Annuity fund to the Provident Fund, extent these either singly or put together are not taxable under the Superannuation or Income Tax Act, 1961 including any statutory modification(s) or re- Annuity Fund enactment thereof ii.
-Gratuity Gratuity payable at a rate not exceeding half month's salary for each iii Leave encashment As permissible under The Companies Act, 2013 and Schedule V and Rules framed thereunder completed year of service.
+Contribution to Contribution to Provident Fund, Superannuation or Annuity fund to the Provident Fund, extent these either singly or put together are not taxable under the Income Superannuation Tax Act including any statutory modification(s) or re-enactment thereof. or Annuity Fund ii.
+Gratuity Gratuity payable at a rate not exceeding half month's salary for each completed year of service.

+iii.
+Leave encashment As permissible under The Companies Act 2013 and Schedule V and Rules framed thereunder.